 The Lu Rou Fan was as authentic as it gets, with pork meat and fats braised for a number of hours, scooped on fluffy-short grain rice with that right amount of partly-oily sauce.

 Some places serve versions which are too dry or oily, while Eat 3 Bowl’s version is a dish of comfort.

-Downstairs is a nostalgic-themed local café hidden within UE BizHub East at Changi Business Park.
+Downstairs is a nostalgic-themed local café which is now located at Suntec City.

 The Braised Pork Belly Rice and Lava Egg ($6.00) is probably one of my favourites – as the alternating meat and fat in the strips of pork make this a succulent dish to add over a bowl of rice.

 Slow braised for many hours, the pork belly achieves the right tenderness that make it fork-tender.

 Order this rice bowl, which also comes with generous portion of salted pickled vegetables on the side, and a lava egg to mix with the rice.